railwayapp/docs/src/docs/guides/symfony.md

         - This will create and deploy a new PostgreSQL database for your project.
     - Once the database is deployed, you can return to adding the necessary environment variables:
         -  `DATABASE_URL`: Set the value to `${{Postgres.DATABASE_URL}}` (this references the URL of your new Postgres database).
 Learn more about [referencing service variables](/guides/variables#referencing-another-services-variable).
+        - `APP_ENV=prod` - This setting informs Symfony that the app is running in a production environment, optimizing it for performance.
+        - `APP_SECRET=secret` where _secret_ is your generated app secret.
+        - `COMPOSER_ALLOW_SUPERUSER="1"` - This is necessary to allow Composer to run as root, enabling the plugins that Symfony requires during installation.
+        - `NIXPACKS_PHP_ROOT_DIR="/app/public"` - This ensures the Nginx configuration points to the correct [root directory path to serve the app](https://nixpacks.com/docs/providers/php).
 4. **Deploy the App Service**:
     - Click **Deploy** on the Railway project canvas to apply your changes.
 5. **Verify the Deployment**:
     - Once the deployment completes, go to [**View logs**](/guides/logs#build--deploy-panel) to check if the server is running successfully.

-    **Note:** During the deployment process, Railway will automatically [detect that it’s a PHP app](https://nixpacks.com/docs/providers/php).
+    **Note:** During the deployment process, Railway will automatically [detect that it’s a PHP app via Nixpacks](https://nixpacks.com/docs/providers/php).
 6. **Set Up a Public URL**:
     - Navigate to the **Networking** section under the [Settings](/overview/the-basics#service-settings) tab of your new service.
     - Click [Generate Domain](/guides/public-networking#railway-provided-domain) to create a public URL for your app.